 The Moon

-The Moon card represents intuition, emotion and dreams.
-It can mean illusion, deceptions or a hidden agenda.
-Most usually it can suggest all is not as it seems, and start to bring the true situation to light.
+The Moon card represents intuition, emotion, and dreams.
+It can mean illusion, deception, or a hidden agenda.
+Most often, it suggests that all is not as it seems, beginning to bring the true situation to light.

-The Moon card is most associated with heightened intuitive insights and emotional depth.
-The problem with these two sets of forces is that they can interfere with each other.
-Intuition can tell you one thing but your emotions get in the way or vice-versa!
-When you see this card, your gut instincts are usually correct on the big picture but you may lack a full view of the details and should wait for them to become apparent.
+The Moon is most associated with heightened intuitive insight and emotional depth.
+The problem is that these two forces can interfere with each other.
+Intuition can tell you one thing, but your emotions get in the way, or vice versa.
+When you see this card, your gut instincts are usually correct on the big picture, but you may lack a full view of the details.
+You should wait for them to become apparent.

-The Moon card is also associated with spiritual growth.
-This is a good time for self-reflection on your true goals or the true nature of things.
+The Moon is also associated with spiritual growth.
+This is a good time for self-reflection on your true goals or the true nature of a situation.

-If the upright card represents the bright side of the moon, complete with its ‘big picture but low on detail’ view, the reversed card represents the dark side, signifying the revealing of hidden agendas and secrets.
-Neither are particularly good or bad in themselves and other cards around the Moon often give more details on direction.
-This can make the Moon card somewhat difficult to read properly; it always relies on cards around it to give a fuller message.
+If the Upright card represents the bright side of the moon, complete with its 'big picture but low on detail' view, the Reversed card represents the dark side, signifying the revealing of hidden agendas and secrets.
+Neither is particularly good nor bad in itself, and surrounding cards often provide more details on direction.
+This can make the Moon a difficult card to read properly; it always relies on the cards around it to give a fuller message.

-Both the upright and reversed Moon card encourage taking a step back to create space and let things become more apparent.
-You will have gut feeling on the big picture or see that secrets around you begin to unravel, but both will take time to finalize and patience is often the watch-word.
+Both the Upright and Reversed cards encourage taking a step back to create space, letting things become more apparent.
+You will have a gut feeling on the big picture, or see the secrets around you begin to unravel.
+Both take time to finalize; patience is often the watchword.

 Selene

-Selene (Latin, Luna) is the Goddess and personification of the Moon.
-Selene was almost certainly derived from an earlier male lunar god Men, but changed to female as the language at the time had a grammatical gender system and the noun ‘moon’ was assigned female.
+The personification of the Moon is the goddess Selene (Latin: Luna).
+Selene was almost certainly derived from an earlier male lunar god, Men.
+She was changed to female because the language of the time utilized a grammatical gender system, and the noun 'moon' was assigned as feminine.

-Like some other personification Gods, Selene is not so much a character in her own right as an anthropomorphism of the moon.
+Like some other personification gods, Selene is not so much a character in her own right as an anthropomorphism of the moon.
 Thus, she has very few meaningful myths of her own.
-Artemis and Hecate are more fully formed as characters than Selene and they tended to supersede her in later beliefs.
+Artemis and Hecate are more fully formed as characters, and they tended to supersede her in later beliefs.

 Description and Symbology

-The moon card shows Selene as the personification of the moon.
-Selene wears a long flowing dress that covers the eye of the moon.
+The Moon card depicts Selene wearing a long, flowing dress that covers the 'eye' of the moon.
 This eye represents intuition.
-Although intuition knows everything because it sees everything from on high, its gaze is obscured by Selene’s dress, masking its vision and/or not allowing it to see the details because it is so high.
-Thus intuition is a very powerful eye but it needs time to fully master otherwise its answers can be vague and too high-level.
+Although intuition knows everything because it sees from on high, its gaze is obscured by Selene’s dress, masking its vision and preventing it from seeing fine details.
+Thus, intuition is a powerful eye, but it requires time and mastery; otherwise, its answers remain vague and strictly high-level.

-A wolf and dog howl at the moon.
+A wolf and a dog howl at the moon.
 The wolf is lit from behind, representing the dark side of the moon.
-The dog is lit from the front representing the bright side of the moon.
-Together they represent the civilized and untamed sides of the human psyche.
+The dog is lit from the front, representing the bright side.
+Together, they symbolize the civilized and untamed sides of the human psyche.

-A path winds away towards two towers in the distance.
-The towers remind us of the two towers seen in the Death card, suggesting the end goal is similar; a spiritual transformation.
-The two towers also remind us of Hecate’s two pillars in the High Priestess card.
+A path winds away toward two towers in the distance.
+The towers remind us of those seen in the Death card, suggesting the end goal is similar: a spiritual transformation.
+The two towers also echo Hecate’s pillars in the High Priestess card.

-If we look carefully at the start of the path we see the fossilized remains of an ancient creature; an Ichthyostega.
-This is the first known complex creature to crawl out of the sea onto land and it could only have done this via the tides.
+If we look carefully at the start of the path, we see the fossilized remains of an ancient creature: an Ichthyostega.
+This is the first known complex creature to crawl out of the sea onto land, an evolutionary leap it could only have achieved via the tides.

-Tides are caused by the moon, and created a small intermediate area of semi-wetness between sea and land.
+Tides are caused by the moon’s pull, creating a small, intermediate, semi-aquatic zone between sea and land.
 Complex life may not have moved from the sea to the land without the Moon.

-Finally we see a fish jumping out of the water at the start of the path, representing the unconscious or higher self.
-This symbology harks back to the still water we saw first in the High Priestess card and confirms that the journey denoted by the path is a spiritual one.
+Finally, we see a fish jumping out of the water at the start of the path, representing the Unconscious mind or the higher Self.
+This symbology harks back to the still waters we first saw in the High Priestess card, confirming that the journey denoted by this path is profoundly spiritual.

 Card Symbol